 Some very nice catches are made using nothing more than a few inches of red, orange, or yellow yarn tied to a hook and floated on the current.
-Colored closed-cell foam earplugs threaded onto long-shank hooks have caught surface-feeding bass and trout.
+Bright shining small pieces of metal aluminum foil or colored closed-cell foam earplugs threaded onto long-shank hooks have caught surface-feeding bass and trout.
 Bottom-feeding species, like catfish and suckers (and turtles), have been caught for generations by a few inches of shoelace soaked in bacon grease.
 Other natural baits that have proved effective include discarded feathers, fur—or your own hair—tied onto a hook to form a fly, and at least one large-mouthed bass has gone for a dandelion floated on the water.

 Making a Bobber